Farzad-R/LLM-Zero-to-Hundred/WebRAGQuery/README.md

 chainlit run app.py -h
 ```

-The project includes an automatic directory creation feature within the DeepWebQuery directory.
+The project includes an automatic directory creation feature within the WebRAGQuery directory.
 Specifically, it generates two folders:

 1. `memory`: This directory is designed to store essential information for each user session.
 It will create and maintain a separate CSV file for each session, preserving the chat history.
 2. `vectordb`: This directory is dedicated to holding chromaDB folders, each corresponding to a specific URL requested by the user.
 At the onset of each session, this folder is regenerated, ensuring a clean slate.
 Any existing vectorDBs from previous sessions are automatically purged to maintain a tidy and up-to-date workspace.